lomorage/homepage/content/features.md

 ## Flexible backup options

-Since most people will offline the phone storage, so having those backup once is not enough, Lomorage will provide several backup options:
+Since most people will offload the phone storage, so having those backup once is not enough, Lomorage will provide several backup options:

-  - Local redandency backup: you can backup multiple copies locally, just plugin in more disks and [setup the backup](https://www.lomorage.com/setup#redandency-backup) on your phone.
+  - Local redandency backup: you can backup multiple copies locally, just plugin in more disks and [setup the backup](/faq/#3-how-to-setup-redandency-backup) on your phone.

   - remote backup: you can backup to other Lomorage services setup by other family members or friends, with encryption.
 This is on the backlog, and plan to support this year.